OTC-CISRiley/CIS150InfoLevel1/docs/readme.md

 - run the debugger to validate your expected array contents
 4. Verify the tfs checkin using the source control explorer in Team explorer
 5. Log off the computer
-6. To verify that you can connect to TFS again, log onto a different computer or restart your computer before beginning the next level.
+6. To verify that you can connect to TFS again, log onto a different computer or restart your computer before using the next clue

 ![TFS Treasure](qrcd-treasure.png)

-The image is a QR Code.
+The clue is in a QR Code.
 A QR Code is a great way to stash a URL or other data.
 I used a QR code generator to create this, and you can use a QR code reader to read it.